dfsw/Just-Natural-Expansion/README.md

 3. Read carefully, observe everything.
 Act precisely and diligently.
 Everything has meaning, no word, clue, or mark is incidental.
 Trust no one, not even me.

 ### Hints
 Hints can be purchased with sugar lumps; each hint you reveal increases the cost of the next by +1 lump.
 You may reveal one hint every 24 hours (global cooldown).
 A hint for a puzzle won’t be available until that puzzle has been unlocked for at least 2 hours, so you get a fair shot first.
 Hints are nudges, not walkthroughs: we can’t know exactly where you’re stuck, but we’ve targeted the most common snags.
-Later puzzles are harder than early ones, so buy hunts sparingly.
+Later puzzles are harder than early ones, so buy hints sparingly.

 ### A note on game design
 Cookie Clicker has natural downtime while you wait for cycles, combos, and the occasional shiny wrinkler. *Mysteries of the Cookie Age* is designed to be **lightweight and in-world**, giving you a parallel mystery to unravel between bursts of action.
 Some steps may ask for temporary, even disruptive changes, but nothing breaks your save or playstyle, you can return to normal once a puzzle is complete.
 There are **no time limits**, and you can tackle clues at your pace.